hantaowang/pyCalc/README.md

 Visit [hantaowang.me/pycalc](hantaowang.me/pycalc) to learn more.

 ####Try it Out
-To run pycalc, you must have [python3](https://www.python.org/download/releases/3.0/) installed along with a command line shell.
+To run pycalc, you must have [python3](https://www.python.org/download/releases/3.0/) installed along with a command line interpreter such as Terminal or Gitbash.
 Download the files and run `python3 interface.py` to begin.

 Alternativetly, use the embedded python shell to on [hantaowang.me/pycalc](hantaowang.me/pycalc).
 However, due to the limitations of the shell, pyCalc runs noticabely slower and functions resulting in complex numbers may not evaluate.